 Know which colors and shades you like to wear.

-Tip 4: Accessorize simply, but don’t skip this part.
+Tip 4: Accessorize (Simply, but Intentionally)

 Where would this simple outfit be without a belt?